-GM, UAW reach tentative deal to end strike
+UAW, GM leaders have a deal, now workers will decide

-DETROIT (Reuters) - General Motors Co (GM.N) and the United Auto Workers union have reached a tentative deal for a new four-year labor deal, moving the sides closer to ending the month-long strike that had drawn the attention of U.S. President Donald Trump and potential Democratic rivals in the 2020 presidential election.
+DETROIT (Reuters) - General Motors Co (GM.N) and the United Auto Workers union reached a tentative deal on Wednesday for a new four-year labor deal, moving closer to ending a costly month-long strike that shut down GM’s most profitable factories in a test of wills over the future of U.S. auto industry jobs.

+Neither the UAW nor GM released details of the deal, which is subject to ratification by UAW members.
+A new contract is expected to include commitments by the automaker to invest billions in U.S. vehicle factories to build new generations of electric vehicles, as well as U.S. electric vehicle battery plants.
+Union leaders worry that a shift to electric vehicles could cost thousands of jobs at engine and transmission factories.

+If the contract is ratified, UAW workers who have been living on $250 a week in strike pay are expected to get one-time signing bonuses, as well as increases to base pay.
+The union had also pushed for temporary workers at GM plants who earned less than permanent UAW employees to get an easier path to full-time wages and benefits.

+The longest nationwide strike against a Detroit automaker since 1970 became a political event.
+Democratic presidential candidates joined UAW picket lines, eager to win union votes in Midwest swing states.
+For his part, U.S. President Donald Trump put pressure on GM Chief Executive Mary Barra before the strike to preserve jobs at a car plant in Lordstown, Ohio, that she had targeted for closure.

+A Trump aide said in September Barra could appear with Trump to announce investments in the Lordstown/Youngstown area.

-The deal is subject to approval by the union’s national GM council during its meeting on Thursday and then must still be ratified by the wider membership, the UAW said in a statement.
-The strike continues at least until Thursday’s meeting.
+The deal is not done yet.
+The union’s national GM council will decide whether to accept the agreement during a meeting on Thursday.
+Then UAW members at GM will vote on the agreement.
+The strike continues at least until Thursday’s meeting, the UAW said in a statement.

-If the council approves the deal, it would decide whether to end the strike at that point or continue until the wider membership votes.

-“The number one priority of the national negotiation team has been to secure a strong and fair contract that our members deserve,” UAW Vice President Terry Dittes, director of the union’s GM department, said in a statement.
-He said the union would not release details of the agreement until after the Thursday meeting.

 The strike began on Sept.
 16, with about 48,000 hourly workers of the UAW union at GM seeking higher pay, greater job security, a bigger share of profit and protection of healthcare benefits.
 Other issues included the fate of plants GM has indicated it may close, and the use of temporary workers.